Mr Eazi: 2016–2017: GMA snub, Twitter backlash, Accra to Lagos, and record deal

-In February 2016, organizers of the Vodafone-sponsored Ghana Music Awards made a decision not to nominate Mr Eazi in any of its Ghanaian-only categories.
-According to George Quaye, a spokesperson for Charterhouse, Mr Eazi was disqualified because of his nationality.
-Quaye also stated that Mr Eazi was only eligible to compete in the African Artiste of the Year category.
-However, he failed to pick up a nomination in the aforementioned category because the organizers felt that he isn't as big as the other nominees.
+In February 2016, organizers of the Ghana Music Awards made a decision not to nominate Mr Eazi in any of its Ghanaian-only categories.
+Charterhouse spokesperson George Quaye said Mr Eazi was disqualified because of his nationality and only eligible to compete in the African Artiste of the Year category.
+However, the singer failed to pick up a nomination in that particular category because the organizers felt he wasn't as big as the other nominees.
 On 11 January 2017, Mr Eazi tweeted that Ghanaian music has a great influence over present-day Nigerian music.
 He received heavy backlash after posting the tweet and trended nationwide in both Ghana and Nigeria.
-On 12 January 2017, Mr Eazi apologized to Nigerians for the comments that he made.
+On 12 January 2017, Mr Eazi apologized to Nigerians for the comments he made.

 Following his performance at the 2016 Ghana Music Awards, Wizkid announced that he signed Mr Eazi to his imprint Starboy Entertainment.
-However, Mr Eazi told Star FM Ghana in July 2017 that he is not officially signed to Starboy.
-He also told Star FM Ghana that he is only in business with the imprint.
+However, the singer told Star FM Ghana that he is not officially signed to Starboy and is only in business with the imprint.
 Mr Eazi's second mixtape, Life Is Eazi, Vol. 1 – Accra To Lagos, was released on 10 February 2017.
-The mixtape was initially scheduled for release on 11 February 2017.
-It debuted at number 4 on the Billboard World Albums chart.
+The mixtape was initially scheduled for release on 11 February 2017, and debuted at number 4 on the Billboard World Albums chart.
 The mixtape comprises 14 tracks, including three bonus tracks.
+Its production was handled by Maleek Berry, Masterkraft, Legendury Beatz, and Young John.
 Guest artists featured on the mixtape include Tekno, Olamide, Phyno, Mugeez, Medikal, DJ Cuppy, Falz, and Big Lean.
-Its production was handled by Maleek Berry, Masterkraft, Legendury Beatz, and Young John.
 Mr Eazi announced on Instagram that the mixtape sold 200,000 copies in pre-orders.
 While speaking to Julie Adenuga on her Beats 1 radio show, he said the mixtape is a tribute to the two cities that influenced the evolution of his sound.